 There has been a recent outbreak of Ebola Hemorrhagic Fever in parts of West Africa.
-The Centers for Disease Control and Prevention (CDC) recently issued a Level 3 Travel Warning advising against nonessential travel to Guinea, Sierra Leone and Liberia and a Level 2 Travel Warning for Democratic Republic of the Congo and a Level 1 Travel Warning for Nigeria.
+The Centers for Disease Control and Prevention (CDC) recently issued a Level 3 Travel Warning advising against nonessential travel to Guinea and Sierra Leone.
+Level 2 Travel Warning for Liberia.
 Please be advised of this situation if you are considering traveling to West Africa or the surrounding areas.

 If you are traveling from West Africa, the CDC asks returning travelers to be aware of any change in their health.
 For students, faculty and staff who have recently traveled to these countries, please be aware of the symptoms of the Ebola virus disease.
 Symptoms may appear anywhere from 2 to 21 days after exposure to the virus, though 8-10 days is most common.